Sardinia vs Sicily: Which Island Should You Visit?

 Sardinia or Sicily: Which Island Is Right for You?

 If you’re looking for a breathtaking beach vacation in the Mediterranean Sea, you can’t go wrong with either Sicily or Sardinia.
-These two Italian islands are both renowned for their turquoise waters, sandy beaches, and vibrant seafood cuisine.
+These two Italian islands are both renowned for their historical sites, incredible sandy and rocky beaches, and excellent seafood cuisine.
 But which one is right for you?
 Here’s a comparison of Sicily and Sardinia to help you decide:

 Both Sardinia and Sicily enjoy lovely weather year-round, with average temperatures in the mid-20s Celsius (high 70s Fahrenheit).
 However, Sardinia is cooler overall, due to its northern location.
 This makes it a great choice if you’re looking to avoid the intense heat of the Sicilian summer.